MicrosoftDocs/well-architected/well-architected/security/networking.md

   As an example, consider the egress flow of a hub-spoke network topology.
 You can define the networking edge of your workload so that the hub is an external network.
 In that case, outbound traffic from the virtual network of the spoke is north-south traffic.
 But if you consider the hub network within your sphere of control, north-south traffic is extended to the firewall in the hub, because the next hop is the internet, which is potentially hostile.

 - **East-west**.
 Traffic that flows within a workload network is east-west traffic.
 This type of traffic results when components in your workload communicate with each other.
-An example is traffic between the tiers of an n-tier application.
+An example is traffic between the tiers of an *n*-tier application.
 In microservices, service-to-service communication is east-west traffic.

 To provide defense in depth, maintain end-to-end control of security affordances that are included in each hop or that you use when packets cross internal segments.
 Different risk levels require different risk remediation methods.